GalaxyEClinical/CdashIgAppInfo/README.md

 - Universities
 - Clinical Research Programmers

-Given the diverse technical background of this group, our landing page guide aims to provide the group with information to enable them to understand the features, design, implementation, and installation of the CdashIg App to streamline the adoption of the CDASHIG V2.2 standards.
+Given the diverse technical background of this group, our [landing page](https://galaxyeclinical.com) aims to provide the group with information to enable them to understand the features, design, implementation, and installation of the CdashIg App to streamline the adoption of the CDASHIG V2.2 standards.

 ### Project Maturity:
 The software is in development.
 We anticiplate a stable release in Q4 2022.